karthikeyansct/karthikeyan.github.io/_pages/about.md

-I am Karthikeyan Arunachalam, and I bring over 19 years of industry experience in the design and development of the internet protocol suite (TCP/IP) and related applications.
-I have extensive hands-on experience in system programming, including socket programming, multi-threading, and network protocols spanning Layers 2 to 7 of the OSI model.
+I am Karthikeyan Arunachalam, with over 19 years of combined industry and research experience in the design, development, and enhancement of the internet protocol suite (TCP/IP) and related applications.
+My expertise includes extensive hands-on experience in system programming, encompassing socket programming, multi-threading, and network protocols across Layers 2 to 7 of the OSI model.

 Currently, I am a Lead Researcher at the Technology Innovation Institute, where I focus on network security and secure communication protocols.
 My role involves developing innovative proposals and converting them into commercial products, patents, and research publications.
 I am a Senior Member of IEEE, with 19 research papers published in top IEEE journals and conferences.
 I have also filed over 15 US patent applications and hold more than 10 granted US patents.